 - 1. Know Your Precinct

 - 2. Canvass Your Precincts

 - 3. Recruit and Train Volunteers

 - 4. Register New Democratic Voters

-- 5. Get Out The Vote & Day; volunteer on Election Day
+- 5. Get Out The Vote; Volunteer on Election Day

 - 6. Be Active in the Community and Party

-- Attend required LCDC meetings.
+- 7. Attend required LCDC meetings.